Edb83/moose-juice/TESTING.md

 - Confirm can view individual orders via the link on order number
     - CHECK

-- Confirm Reward history successfully updates and points awarded for Account creation, Reviewing verified purchase, points per pound spent
+- Confirm Reward history successfully updates and points are awarded for Account creation, Reviewing a purchased product, and for every pound spent
     - CHECK

 **Add / Edit product**